Music Theory Instructors

 Ashley is excited to teach students through A Major Music.
 Music seems to be a dying art, and she wants to keep the love music alive.
 She cannot wait to share her talents with the students and help them develop their own talent and passion for music.

-Piano, Theory, improvisation, and Song Writing
+Guitar, Violin, Mandolin, Ukulele, Improvisation, Music Theory, and Song Writing

-Guitar, Saxophone, Theory, improvisation, and Song Writing
+Guitar, Saxophone, Banjo, Theory, improvisation, and Song Writing

 Zack is a guitarist, saxophonist, and songwriter from De Soto, Missouri.
 He started playing guitar at nine years old and sax when he was twelve.
 He has performed with multiple music groups since his early teens, including jazz combos and rock/metal bands.